Andilutten/gcurl/readme.md

 # Golang Curl
 I hate using curl.
-Mainly because of how the interface is setup.
-I can never remember wich flags doest what, so i created i tiny curlish client in golang to help me achieve the same purpose
+Mainly because of the interface.
+I can never remember wich flags does what, so i created a tiny curlish client in golang to help me achieve the same purpose

 ## Installation
 Get the code and install the binary, and you are done